 Yes!
-So far we have released two manuscript preprints (manuscripts that are not yet peer-reviewed, but are in submission) and one preregistered analysis report.
+So far we have published one manuscript and have released two manuscripts in preparation.
 All can be downloaded for free.

-With the first preprint we aimed to describe the RESIST study protocol and to examine whether the exam period did, as expected, induce higher stress and distress.
-We found that the design was indeed successful and stress increased notably during the exam period.
-Therefore, the way is paved for future research on RESIST data to shed light on the promotive nature of resilience factors before, during and after the exam stress exposure.
+With the first manuscript we aimed to describe the RESIST study protocol and to examine whether the exam period did, as expected, induce higher stress and distress.
+We found that stress and distress increased notably during the exam period, and thus that the design was indeed successful.
+Therefore, the way is paved for future research on RESIST data to shed light on the promotive nature of resilience factors before, during and after the stress-inducing exam period.

-We have released a preregistered report for analyses on the promotive nature of high self-esteem and low brooding, before, during and after the exam stress exposure.
+The third manuscript (which is still in preparation, see Chapter 7) aims to investigate the promotive nature of high self-esteem and low brooding, before, during and after the stress-inducing exam period.
 More specifically, we are exploring a mental health mutualism model.
-We are currently working on the analyses, watch this space for updates!
+We are currently working on this manuscript, watch this space for updates!

 What were participants asked to do in the study?